 Has your name remained the same throughout your life?
 I know mine hasn’t.
-Sure, my full name is Alexandra, but throughout the many stages of my life my name has adapted in order to better fit my personality as I grew and changed.
+Sure, my full name is Alexandra, but throughout the many stages of my life, my name has adapted in order to better fit my personality as I grew and changed.
 Through my tomboy phase (which admittedly lasted most of my youth), I preferred, you guessed it, Alex; by my closest friends I am referred to by my last name, Specht, as the number of Alex’s we know has become overwhelming; and in the work environment, I choose to be called Alexandra.
 With each of these variations, there are associations we knowingly and unknowingly make, which is why our names act as great tools in conveying our characteristics.

 However, while altering our names as individuals is a relatively easy task, undergoing a complete rebranding (including changing the name and/or brand equity and brand image) of a company is quite costly – both in terms of time and money.
 Depending on the company’s goals, brands may choose to simply change their name, undergo a more difficult change of brand equity, or alter both.
-Continue reading to learn why and how a brand would take on these differing levels of rebranding in order to (hopefully) improve its appeal to consumers.
+Continue reading to learn why and how a brand would take on these different levels of rebranding in order to (hopefully) improve its appeal to consumers.

-A company can undergo a simple name change in order to become more attractive to consumers, remove risks that come with translations (for international companies), or to reflect a merger or acquisition, like was the case in Sovereign Bank’s name change to Santander – for other reasons to undergo a name change, check out this article.
+A company can undergo a simple name change in order to become more attractive to consumers, remove risks that come with translations (for international companies), or to reflect a merger or acquisition like was the case in Sovereign Bank’s name change to Santander – for other reasons to undergo a name change, check out this article.
 In order for a simple name change to be successful, the company must:

 - Get feedback – survey current and potential customers to evaluate their reaction to the name change and their attitudes towards the new name.
 This will ensure that the new brand name does not negatively impact sales and brand loyalty.

-- Do the obvious – change the names on your business cards, store fronts, pamphlets, labels, etc.
+- Do the obvious – change the names on your business cards, storefronts, pamphlets, labels, etc.

 - Make the transition seamless – you don’t want to shock your consumers with a sudden change because this could bring about a negative association with your new name right from the get-go.
-You can avoid this by concentrating the name change to a single region, for example.
+You can avoid this by concentrating the name change on a single region, for example.

 - Get the word out – notify your current and potential customers through emails, newsletters, commercials, etc. so that no one is confused by the change.